tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 ### Likes
 + As a developer using Nonna's Kitchen backend to build applications, I want to have an endpoint to add a like to a BlogPost so that I do not have to query the database manually.
 + As a developer using Nonna's Kitchen backend to build applications, I want to have an endpoint to delete a like so that I do not have to + query the database manually.
-+ As a developer using Nonna's Kitchen backend to build applications, I want to the backend to prevent users from deleting a like they did not create so that I do not have to perform this check on the front end..
++ As a developer using Nonna's Kitchen backend to build applications, I want to the backend to prevent users from deleting a like they did not create so that I do not have to perform this check on the front end.

 # Database Design
 ## Models